usgs/shakemap/docs/_sources/manual4_0/ug_products.rst.txt

 A thumbnail of a stylized ShakeMap MMI map is produced by the mapping process.
-This PNG file (*pin-thumbnail.png*) may be used as a placeholder, entry point, part of an index, or as a visual identifier of ShakeMap :num:`Figure #pin-thumbnail` is an example.
+This PNG file (*pin-thumbnail.png*) may be used as a placeholder, entry point, part of an index, or as a visual identifier of ShakeMap. :num:`Figure #example-pin-thumbnail` is an example.

-.. _pin-thumbnail:
+.. _example-pin-thumbnail:
 .. figure:: _static/pin-thumbnail.png
    :width: 200px
    :align: left